pts/oix-wcfd32/README.md

 ## Building OIX programs from NASM assembly source

-You can use the *hello.nasm*, *example.nasm* and *oixrun.nasm* NASM assembly source files in the Git repository can be used as tutorials and reference implementations to write your own programs.
+You can use the *hello.nasm*, *example.nasm* and *oixrun.nasm* NASM assembly source files in the Git repository as tutorials and reference implementations to write your own programs.

 Please note that NASM (just like other assemblers if a linker is not